pa-ba/calc-comp/README.md

      closure of the relation ==> that defines the VM.

-  2. The Coq files contain the final result of the calculation, and thus do not reflect the /process/ of discovering the definition of the compiler and the VM.
+  2. The Coq files contain the final result of the calculation, and thus do not reflect the *process* of discovering the definition of the compiler and the VM.
 That is, the files already contain the full definitions of the compiler and the virtual machine.
-But we used the same methodology as described in the paper to /develop/ the Coq proofs.
+But we used the same methodology as described in the paper to *develop* the Coq proofs.
 This is achieved by initially defining the Code data type as an empty type, defining the VM relation as an empty relation (i.e. with no rules), and defining the compiler function using the term "Admit" (which corresponds to Haskell's